-Big Disk Extreme 500GB
+Big Disk Extreme 500GB full review

 Storage is like cash: you can never have too much.
 LaCie is pretty good when it comes to storage ? its Big Disk and more recently Bigger Disk range offers unprecedented capacity.
 Now the Big Disk has a new Extreme version that uses an updated FireWire bridge to offer faster speeds.
 We looked at the 500GB version.

 All FireWire drives use a bridge to interface the drive (usually IDE) with the FireWire connection to the Mac.
 For the most part hard drives are fast enough to flood this bridge with data, so the speed of the drive is determined by the efficiency of the bridge.
 The Big Disk Extreme uses the latest bridge.